MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/enabling-places-finder.md

   :::image type="content" source="./media/enabling-places-finder/places-finder-people-tab.png" alt-text="Screen showing the Places web app under the People tab." lightbox="media/enabling-places-finder/places-finder-people-tab.png":::

-- You can use the Places Finder in Outlook Calendar the same way you would with Room Finder.
+- You can use the Places Finder in Outlook calendar the same way you would with Room Finder.

   :::image type="content" source="./media/enabling-places-finder/places-finder-outlook-calendar1.png" alt-text="Screen showing how to book a meeting in the Outlook Calendar." lightbox="media/enabling-places-finder/places-finder-outlook-calendar1.png":::